breuleux/ovld/README.md

     return call_next(x)
 ```

-You would effectively be creating a clone of `f` that traces every call.
+The above is effectively a clone of `f` that traces every call.
+Useful for debugging.

 ## Dependent types